The ultimate guide to Playwright MCP

 The main benefit is speed.

-You still review and own the final test code, but you spend far less time on repetitive scripting and much more time on deciding what should be covered and what belongs in CI.
+Teams still review the final tests, but spend far less time scripting and more time deciding coverage and CI priorities.

 Before setting up, make sure your system meets a few basic requirements so the installation and connection work smoothly.